We may earn a commission when you buy through links in our articles. Learn more.

 Gen 2 Pokemon: Houndoom, Snubbull, Slowking, Crobat, and Scizor in front of a map of Johto

-We’re not afraid to say who we think the best gen 2 Pokémon are.
-In fact, that’s what we’re about to do, and while some might be fairly obvious, there are a couple of entries that might surprise you.
+What are the best Gen 2 Pokémon?
+There are a lot of good creatures in the Gen 2 Pokémon, but some stand out above the rest.
+In fact, let’s see who the best are, and while some might be fairly obvious, there are a couple of entries that might surprise you.
 No matter where you turn in the Johto region, we can guarantee there’s a fantastic ‘mon waiting for you.

 If you want to discover the shining stars from other generations, our gen 1 Pokémon, gen 3 Pokémon, gen 4 Pokémon, gen 5 Pokémon, gen 6 Pokémongen 7 Pokémon, gen 8 Pokémon, and gen 9 Pokémon, content can help you out.
 Or, if you’re after a pal with a spooky feel, our list of the best ghost Pokémon is a must-read.
-It’s also worth noting that there are no legendary Pokémon or starter Pokémon on this list, they each have their own respective guide, and this gives everyone else a chance to shine.
+Oh, and before we go any further, please don’t expect any legendary Pokémon or starter Pokémon in this list.

 gen 2 pokemon furret